aliclark/the_wooden_sword/Questions in Experience Realism.md

 - - -

-We know the calculus that energy must conform to at the physical level - what is the calculus that formlessness must follow at the metaphysical level?
+We know the calculus that energy must conform to at the physical level - what is the calculus that formlessness must conform to at the metaphysical level?

 - - -